bioinfo-pf-curie/geniac/utils/docs/process.rst

 `container`
 +++++++++++

-You have nothing to do, the install process will do the recipes for you.
+You have nothing to do, the install process will build the recipes and images for you.

 .. note::